turtler12/Muon/README.md

 ```

 You'll have to replace `model.body`, `model.head`, and `model.embed` with whatever subset is appropriate for your model.
-E.g., for a ConvNet, `muon_params` should be all the convolutional filters, and `adamw_params` should be everything else.
+E.g., for a ConvNet, Muon should optimize all the convolutional filters except the first one, and AdamW should optimize everything else.

 ## Example usage